What Is an SEM Campaign? (Plus 7 Tips for Launching Yours)

 If you’re new to SEM campaigns, don’t worry.
 This handy guide provides all the information and advice you need to launch a successful campaign for your business.
 Plus, it answers some of the most common questions about SEM.

 For questions about professional ad campaign management, contact WebFX.
-With more than 20 years of history, plus more than 200 digital marketing specialists, we have the experience to help your business launch a competitive, performance-driven SEM campaign.
+With 25 years of history, plus 450+ digital marketing specialists, our search engine marketing agency have the experience to help your business launch a competitive, performance-driven SEM campaign.

 What is SEM?